ysoldak/fpvc-target/README.md

 ### Special wiring
 - Solder XT60 male connector to "+" and "-" of the board to power from any standard battery.
 Best if with extra mounting brackets to screw to the base plate.
-- Solder mode switch to TRIG connector, shorting Signal and Ground enables "TARGET" mode.
+- Solder mode switch to SCL pin, shorting SCL and GND enables "TARGET" mode.
 - Connect 5V of I2C to any of RC PWM 5V (TRIG, IN or OUT)
 - On HW26, sensor shall be connected to `Sensor 1` pins, other sensor pins will not work.
+- Trigger gun manually by shorting TRIG and GND (when in TARGET mode) -- simple trigger to shoot at air targets?
+- Trigger hit manually by shorting PWM_IN and GND (when in TARGET mode) -- bomb drop detection?

 ## Flashing